cNorspang/ASTEPWikiBak/services/user-interface.md

 *NOTE: We recommend you use Node.js due to these exact pros/cons and also due to the fact that you need a little "hack" to get the UI working in Docker.
 However, if you can build and run the Docker image, the UI is also likely going to deploy correctly on aSTEP (since the `Dockerfile` itself performs some tests, "lint", on the source code which Node.js does not).*

-Before anything, you should clone the UI project repository from the GitLab group called "aSTEP-2020 (spring)" to your computer (see [this guide](/gitlab#connecting-a-git-client-to-gitlab) from the GitLab documentation to get started).
+Before anything, you should clone the UI project repository from the GitLab group called "aSTEP-2020 (spring)"[^1] to your computer (see [this guide](/gitlab#connecting-a-git-client-to-gitlab) from the GitLab documentation to get started).

 ### Using Node.js